M66B/FairEmail/SETUP.md

 An internet connection is required to add accounts and identities.

-Your email provider should support IMAP with the IDLE and UIDPLUS extensions.
-All up-to-date email providers do, with as notable exception Yahoo!
-IMAP IDLE is required to limit battery usage, see [this FAQ](https://github.com/M66B/open-source-email/blob/master/FAQ.md#FAQ5) for more details.

 Your email provider should support secure connections.
 If your provider doesn't support secure connections and you care at least a little about your privacy, you are strongly advised to switch to another provider.